Hypnotherapy: Learn the power of the subconscious mind.

-As we can treat so many different conditions and as everyone is unique, our proven process starts with an hour long consultation so that we can find out about you and what you want to achieve and plan and tailor the hypnotherapy programme that’s right for you.
+As we can treat so many different conditions and as everyone is unique, our proven process starts with an 90 minute consultation so that we can find out about you and what you want to achieve and plan and tailor the clinical hypnotherapy programme that’s right for you.

 N.B.
 Online clinical hypnotherapy services are available at this time!
 Drop us a line or give us a call to learn more.

 We often use Clinical Hypnotherapy in conjunction with Havening Techniques.
 Our Individual Wellness service includes treatments for anxiety, panic disorder, fears and phobias, and depression.
 It also includes our hypnobirthing programme for expectant mothers.
 Contact us for more information and pricing or complete the form at the bottom of this page to request a call-back or a FREE telephone consultation.

 How does Hypnotherapy work?

 It works by quieting the conscious mind through deep, and very pleasant(!) relaxation, which allows the clinical hypnotherapist to access the subconscious mind and to make suggestions that can remove barriers, process painful past experiences and make permanent, positive change.